Pawantech-App/BD2_124_163_280_281-Big_Data_Project/README.md

-# MACHINE LEARNING WITH SPARK STREAMING
+# MACHINE LEARNING WITH SPARK STREAMING PROJECT
-<br/> Modules used are scikit-learn and numpy</br>
+# SENTIMENT ANALYSIS USING MACHINE LEARNING MODELS:
+      Modules used are scikit-learn and some Linear Regression Model and SVC Model We have Streamed the Sentiment Dataset using Spark and working on the Normaliztion and Preprocessing techniques